Projective geometry and the quaternionic Feix-Kaledin construction: Introduction

-The structure of the paper is as follows.
-We motivate and overview this construction in Section~\ref{s:moc}.
+We present the general construction (Theorem~\ref{maintheorem}, cf.~\cite{BorPhD}) and its converse characterization (Theorem~\ref{conversetheorem}) in Section~\ref{s:moc}, where we also motivate the projective-geometric framework.
 We begin by comparing the ``hypercomplexification'' of $S$ in $TS$ (cf.~\cite{Biel}) to the complexification of a real-analytic manifold.
 In particular, results of R.~Bielawski~\cite{Biel} and R.~Sz\"oke~\cite{Szoke} imply that a real-analytic projective manifold $M$ has a complexification $M\cx\sub TM$ which meets the tangent bundle to any geodesic in a holomorphic submanifold (Theorem~\ref{thm:pcomplex}), illustrating the role of projective geometry already in this setting.
-Then in \S\ref{s:qm-tcs} we establish the context for the construction by showing (Theeorem~\ref{thm:totallycomplex}) that the natural structure induced on a maximal totally complex submanifold of a quaternionic manifold is a c-projective structure (see~\cite{CEMN}).
-We next motivate the construction through the model example of quaternionic projective space $\HQ\Proj^n$, which has $\C\Proj^n$ as a maximal totally complex submanifold.
-Our approach (cf.~\cite{BorPhD}) to the quaternionic Feix--Kaledin construction (Theorem~\ref{maintheorem}) generalizes the model example, and the twistor method of Feix~\cite{Feix,Feix2} (cf.~also~\cite{LeBr}).
-This is explained in \S\ref{s:qfkc}, where we also state a converse result (Theorem~\ref{conversetheorem}).
+We then show (Theorem~\ref{thm:totallycomplex}) that the natural structure induced on a maximal totally complex submanifold of a quaternionic manifold is a c-projective structure, and explain the general construction with reference to the model example of quaternionic projective space $\HQ\Proj^n$, which has $\C\Proj^n$ as a maximal totally complex submanifold.
+The role of the twist is already apparent here, as the Feix--Kaledin metric associated to $\C\Proj^n$ is the Calabi metric on $T^*\C\Proj^n$, not $\HQ\Proj^n$.